turingschool-examples/promises-practice/README.md

 }

 ```
 When we make a request and the response comes back as JSON, the first thing we need to do is parse the JSON.
 Notice also that we are chaining another .then() to the response.json().
-We can do this because .json() also returns a promise!
+We can do this because .json() returns a promise that resolves with the result of parsing the body text as JSON.

-This is not the preferred way of doing things, but why can we do this?
-Take a look [here](https://developer.mozilla.org/en-US/docs/Web/API/Body/json)

 #### Promise.all()

-So Promise.all() takes an array of promises, and will `resolve` only if all the promises `resolve`; otherwise it will `reject`.
+Now that we have our initial fetch set up, we need to iterate over the array to fetch the other information we need.
+Yes, we could make 10 different fetch calls, but all our data is going to come back at different times.
+That's not going to make for a great UI experience.
+How can we fetch the additional data, but wait for all the data to be returned before we do anything with it?
+Enter Promise.all()

+So Promise.all() takes an array of promises and returns a single promise that will either `resolve` when every promise has resolved or `reject` with the reason of the first value in the array that reject.
+If the promise array resolves completely, the resulting values will be an array of values whose results are ordered by the order of the promises in the original array - regardless of which promises resolve first.

 How can we use this to our advantage?
 So when we make our request to 'api/frontend-staff' we receive an `array` of staff members containing info to make more `fetch calls`.